tk3369/Discorder.jl/docs/src/index.md

 start(bot, port)
 ```

-See `example` folder for the complete code and more bot examples.
+See `example` folder for more bot examples.